Microsoft Government Cloud Security for Federal Data Protection

 • Bureau of Industry and Security list (BIS)

-• Criminal Justice Information Services check — which is a background check that is issues state-by-state.
+• Criminal Justice Information Services Check: a background check that is issued state-by-state.

-As you can see, Microsoft has invested time and resources into its government security solutions.
-With physical, digital, and compliance-related security measures, government cloud has never been easier or safer.
-But, what if you’re a government contractor or other entity who deals with government work and you don’t have the resources or time to scale into a large government cloud solution like Microsofts?
-After all, you have to have over 500 seats to even think about GCC or GCC High, right?
+As you can see, Microsoft has invested extensive resources into its government security solutions.
+With physical, digital, and compliance-related security measures, Azure Government Cloud has never been easier or safer.
+But what if you’re a government contractor or other entity who deals with government work and you don’t have the resources or time to scale into a large government cloud solution like Microsoft?

 We can help you scale right into GCC or GCC High no matter how small you are.
 So, go ahead!
-Contact us.
+Contact us today.
 Let’s get you set up with your new Microsoft GCC or GCC High environment so that you can work safer, smarter, and better.

 Published on: .